Lori A. Lahnemann, Ed. M.

 Fallon Gannon, originally from Rome, NY began her training with Stephen and Canan Jackson and Delia Foley, A.R.A.D.
 Under the direction of Ms. Foley, Fallon studied the Royal Academy of Dance method and had the opportunity to perform many full length ballets with the Mohawk Valley Ballet.
 She furthered her training at the Pittsburgh Ballet Theatre School’s Pre-Professional year-round Program directed by Marjorie Grundvig and Dennis Marshall.
 Upon completing this program, Fallon was awarded a Presidential Scholarship to attend the University of the Arts, where she graduated with a BFA in Ballet Performance.
 Since graduating, Fallon has danced as a company member with BalletFleming and Dance Del Bello in Philadelphia.
 She is also a company member with Arch Contemporary Ballet based out of NYC.

 Fallon has been teaching dance for the past six years and is so happy to be a part of the Philadelphia Dance Academy.
-She also teaches for CAPA, The RockReach program, The Philadelphia School, and Germantown Friends School.
+She also teaches for The Philadelphia High School for Creative and Performing Arts, The RockReach program, The Philadelphia School, and Germantown Friends School.

 A native of Kent, Ohio, James Ihde began his ballet training at the Dance Institute of the University of Akron, where he studied for eight years.
 In 1993, he came to Philadelphia for a summer session at The Rock School for Dance Education.
 Upon completion, he was invited to join Pennsylvania Ballet as an Apprentice for the 1993-1994 Season.
 In 1995, Mr. Ihde joined the Corps de Ballet and was promoted to Soloist in September 2003.